Epoché Psychotherapy

 My approach integrates:

 Existential–Phenomenological Therapy — We slow down, explore meaning, and understand how your lived experience shaped your emotions, body, and identity.
-This isn't just processing memories—it's making sense of how trauma reorganized your whole world.
+Processing memories is part of it; the larger work is making sense of how trauma reorganized your world.

 EMDR (Eye Movement Desensitization and Reprocessing) — Structured, evidence-based processing for memories that still carry emotional charge.
 I'm EMDRIA Certified.
 Learn more about EMDR →